 Guidance for parents, schools and other educational settings

-- The report below sets out action points for government departments and agencys to act collaboratively to improve the transition process.
+- The Report of the Transitions Inter-Departmental Working Group sets out action points for government departments and agencys to act collaboratively to improve the transition process.
 Developed through a sub-group of the Special Educational Needs Inter-Departmental Group, comprised of representatives from both education and health sectors.

 - The purpose of the Standards and Guidance for Promoting Collaborative Working to Support Children with Special Needs is to promote collaborative working arrangements, at a local and regional level, to ensure that the education and therapy needs of children and young people are met within the special school setting.

 - A guide for parents and staff in mainstream schools who have a deaf child in their school (from primary to secondary) is available on the Department's website at Deaf friendly schools:- a guide for principals, staff & governors .
 Information on teaching strategies; inclusion; communication; deafness and technical support.

 - A guide for schools / other educational settings to help teachers and lecturers to identify and provide additional help for those learners with Dyslexia, is available on the Department's website at Developing Dyslexia - Friendly Learning Environment.

 - Autistic Spectrum Disorders - A Guide to Classroom Practice/Evaluating provision for ASD in schools is a guide for teachers to assist them in working with children and young people on the autistic spectrum.